Dave McCormick: U.S. Senate

+Elections

+2022

-It was reported in December 2021 that McCormick was being recruited by Republicans to run for the open Senate seat in Pennsylvania that was held by retiring Senator Pat Toomey.
-This came as a result of former frontrunner Sean Parnell, who was endorsed by former President Donald Trump, withdrawing from the race amidst accusations of domestic violence from his ex-wife.
+In December 2021, according to reports, Republicans began recruiting McCormick to run for the United States Senate seat in Pennsylvania then held by Pat Toomey, who chose to not seek reelection in 2022.
+On November 22, 2021, Sean Parnell—who had been endorsed by Trump and was regarded as a front-runner in the Senate race—withdrew from the race amid accusations of domestic violence from his estranged wife.
 McCormick announced his candidacy for the Senate on January 13, 2022.

-He was criticized by his Republican primary opponents for recently being a resident of Connecticut and for leading a hedge fund that invested in China.
-A Super PAC supporting Republican candidate Mehmet Oz accused McCormick of outsourcing jobs from Pittsburgh to India while McCormick was CEO of FreeMarkets.
-McCormick denied the claim, but said he did have to eliminate 40 to 50 Pittsburgh-based jobs, denying they were related to outsourcing.
+McCormick's Republican primary opponents criticized him for recently being a resident of Connecticut and for leading a hedge fund that invested in China.
+A Super PAC supporting Mehmet Oz accused McCormick of outsourcing jobs from Pittsburgh to India while McCormick was CEO of FreeMarkets.
+McCormick denied the claim, but said he did have to eliminate 40 to 50 Pittsburgh-based jobs; McCormick denied that the decision was related to outsourcing.
 In response to Oz, McCormick demanded Oz renounce his dual citizenship with Turkey.

-In February 2022, McCormick ran a 30-second commercial during Super Bowl LVI highlighting the rising inflation rate and the withdrawal of troops from Afghanistan against the audio background of crowds chanting "Let's go Brandon," which is euphemistic code for "Fuck Joe Biden."
+In February 2022, McCormick ran a 30-second commercial during Super Bowl LVI highlighting the rising inflation rate and the withdrawal of troops from Afghanistan against the audio background of crowds chanting "Let's go Brandon", a coded insult to Joe Biden.

+Trump endorsed Oz on April 10, 2022, citing the popularity of his television show and perceived appeal to female voters.
+McCormick had sought Trump's endorsement, but according to McCormick, Trump told him he would need to say the 2020 presidential election was stolen in order to earn Trump's endorsement.

-McCormick lost to Oz in the primary election, garnering 31.1 percent of the vote compared to Oz's 31.2 percent.
-An automatic recount was triggered due to the voting margin being less than 0.5 percent.
-The recount ultimately failed to help McCormick whose campaign launched a court case to have undated mail-in ballots counted with the rest of the votes.
-The mail-in ballots were seen as potentially helping McCormick should they be included.
-However McCormick later conceded the race to Oz and dropped the court case.
-He lost to Oz by a margin of less than 1,000 votes.
+McCormick lost the primary election to Oz, 31.2% to 31.1%.
+An automatic recount was triggered because Oz's margin of victory was less than 0.5%.
+The recount did not help McCormick, whose campaign launched a court case to have undated mail-in ballots counted with the rest of the votes.
+(The mail-in ballots were seen as potentially helping McCormick should they be included.)
+Oz's margin of victory was less than 1,000 votes.
+On June 3, McCormick conceded to Oz.

-During the primary, McCormick released campaign televised advertisements questioning Oz's stances on conservative issues such as abortion and gun rights, referring to Oz as a "Hollywood liberal" and a "RINO" (Republican In Name Only).
-Those ads continued to hurt Oz into the general election against Democrat John Fetterman, according to Politico.
+During the primary, McCormick released campaign televised advertisements questioning Oz's stances on issues such as abortion and gun rights, calling Oz a "Hollywood liberal" and a "RINO" (Republican In Name Only).
+According to Politico, those ads hurt Oz during his general election campaign against Democratic nominee John Fetterman, who defeated Oz.